Boy Scouts of America Troop 344 | Pemberville, Ohio

 Posted: December 25, 2014 - Murphy must have been a Scout leader.
 Reading Murphy's Scout Laws will only confirm this.

-Posted: March 12, 2014 - The Scouting adventure, camping trips, high-adventure excursions, and having fun are important to everyone in Scouting-and so is your safety and well-being.
-Completing the newly released Annual Health and Medical Record is the first step in making sure you have a great Scouting experience.
+Posted: March 23 2016 - The Scouting adventure, camping trips, high-adventure excursions, and having fun are important to everyone in Scouting-and so is your safety and well-being.
+Completing the Annual Health and Medical Record is the first step in making sure you have a great Scouting experience.
+It is REQUIRED YEARLY by the Boy Scouts of America to attend summer camp and participate in high adventure trips.
+Download yours now and schedule an appointment with your doctor so you don't miss out on the summer fun.

 Troop 344 Dutch Oven Cookbook:

-Posted: July 1, 2014 - Check out and download the latest Troop 344 Dutch Oven Cookbook V2.7.
-It has several additional delicious recipes along with a few corrections.
-Try the Barbeque Sauerkraut found on page 27.
+Posted: March 23, 2016 - Check out and download the latest Troop 344 Dutch Oven Cookbook V3.2.
+It has some additional delicious recipes along with a few corrections.